Cotton fibre terms

 HVI mode

-Mean length is the average length of all fibres in the test specimen basically based on weight length data
+Mean length is the average length of all fibres in the test specimen based on weight length data

 - A span length of 2.5% is the basis of the drafting roller setting. it is a reference to the shortest distance between roller nips so that a few fibres are broken at this length.
 Normally S.L 2.5% is the setting distance but some technicians tend to set the roller gauge as (10+SL2.5%) mm as the best value.